pbridd/lzrw1-compression-core/README.md

 ### Running the integrated testbench

+1. cd into the root of this repository

-1. Run `make run_top_testbench`
+2. Run `make run_top_testbench`

-2. Once questasim is launched via commandline, enter `run -all`
+3. Once questasim is launched via commandline, enter `run -all`

-3. The test will show inputs being driven into the compressor, and then will show the input/output strings that were compared.
+4. The test will show inputs being driven into the compressor, and then will show the input/output strings that were compared.
 Finally, it will indicate whether the strings match.
 If they do, the test passed.